jamesmeneghello/pynab/README.md

 of the usage of my old Newznab server was API-only for Sickbeard, Couchpotato, Headphones etc - so it's low-priority.

-It's also unfinished as yet, since I haven't even written the update scripts yet.
-They're mostly just tests.
+It's also unfinished as yet.
+Update scripts are written and working, but control of the indexer is tricky as yet until a command console is written.
+Post-processing is also not completed.

 Features
 --------

 - Group indexing
 - Mostly-accurate release generation (thanks to Newznab's regex collection)
+- Also mostly-accurate release categorisation (which is easily extensible)
+- Binary blacklisting (regex thanks to kevinlekiller)
 - High performance
 - Developed around pure API usage
 - Newznab-API compatible (mostly, see below)